vinicius0026/blog/_posts/2020-05-13-properly-typed-vuex-stores.md

 export default storeBuilder.vuexStore()
 ```

-It actually got much simpler than before.
+It got actually simpler than before.
 One caveat here is that we have to make sure the modules are evaluated before we import the `storeBuilder` from the `RootState` file.
 We achieve that by an anonymous import (line 4 in the code above).

 We now have to update the component's code.
 Instead of using `this.$store` or `mapMutations`, we are going to import the `auth` store module directly.